 - Save the changes.

 That’s it.
-Customers can now pay in instalments for orders that fall in the $30 – $1000 total range.
+Customers can now pay in instalments for orders that fall in the order cost range that you agree on with your Afterpay account manager (generally, $30 – $1000).

-The possibility to pay in installments is available to orders that fall in the $30 – $1000 total range.
+The possibility to pay in instalments is available to orders that fall in the order cost range that you agree on with your Afterpay account manager (generally, $30 – $1000).
 Afterpay splits the order total (the sum of the product price, shipping cost, taxes, etc) into four equal parts that can be paid off by buyers over time, free of interest.

-If a product price is between $30 – $1000, customers will see in that product’s page that they can pay for this purchase in installments:
+If a product price is inside your order cost range (e.g., $30 – $1000), customers will see in that product’s page that they can pay for this purchase in instalments:

-When the buyer proceeds to the checkout, the installments are recalculated to factor in the updated order cost if it’s changed due to shipping costs, applied discounts, taxes, etc.
+When the buyer proceeds to the checkout, the instalments are recalculated to factor in the updated order cost if it’s changed due to shipping costs, applied discounts, taxes, etc.

-In case a product price is lower than $30 but the order total is higher (due to the shipping cost, for instance), the Afterpay post-payment offer will not be displayed on the product page but Afterpay will still be offered for such order as a payment method at checkout.
+In case a product price is lower than your minimum order cost (e.g., $30) but the order total is higher (due to the shipping cost, for instance), the Afterpay post-payment offer will not be displayed on the product page but Afterpay will still be offered for such order as a payment method at checkout.

 Buyers will pay the first part right at checkout and will need to pay the other three parts every 2 weeks.
 At any time, buyers can check their payment schedule in their Afterpay accounts.

-While customers pay for their orders to Afterpay in installments, you as a merchant receive the full amount from Afterpay the next day after the order is placed.
+While customers pay for their orders to Afterpay in instalments, you as a merchant receive the full amount from Afterpay the next day after the order is placed.

-Afterpay checks if the order is between $30 – $1000, then it breaks the order cost into four equal parts.
+Afterpay checks if the order is inside the order cost range that you agree on with your account manager (e.g., $30 – $1000), then it breaks the order cost into four equal parts.
 The order cost is the total sum of the product price, shipping costs, and tax rates.
-If the order total changes during the shopping process, the installment payments are recalculated by Afterpay at checkout.
+If the order total changes during the shopping process, the instalment payments are recalculated by Afterpay at checkout.

 What orders qualify for Afterpay financing?

-Buyers’ cart value must be between $30 – $1000 to qualify for installments by Afterpay.
-Besides, before giving an instant approve to a buyer, Afterpay considers various factors, e.g. if it is a new or repeat user of Afterpay service, whether there are sufficient funds for the first installment amount on their credit card, how many “open” orders they have with Afterpay, etc.
+Buyers’ cart value must be inside your Afterpay account's order cost range (generally, $30 – $1000) to qualify for instalments.
+Besides, before giving an instant approve to a buyer, Afterpay considers various factors, e.g. if it is a new or repeat user of Afterpay service, whether there are sufficient funds for the first instalment amount on their credit card, how many “open” orders they have with Afterpay, etc.